Curvature tensor of smoothable Alexandrov spaces: Regular points

 where \begin{itemize} \item $u=\nabla f/|\nabla f|$, \item $H(x)$ --- the mean curvature of the level set $f^{-1}(f(x))$, \item $\Int(x)$ --- the scalar curvature of $f^{-1}(f(x))$. \end{itemize} This formula is the main tool in the proof of the proposition.
 It reduces the proposition to the following two lemmas; each lemma provides the convergence of an integral term in the right-hand side of \ref{eq:Bochner2}.

-\begin{thm} {Lemma} In the assumptions of Proposition~\ref{strconvergence}, $\Int_n\cdot \vol^3_n$ is a delta-converging sequence of measures on $\Omega$. \end{thm}
+\begin{thm} {Lemma} In the assumptions of Proposition~\ref{strconvergence}, $\Int_n\zz\cdot \vol^3_n$ is a delta-converging sequence of measures on $\Omega$. \end{thm}

-The proof of this lemma uses convergence of curvature measures $\Int_n\cdot \vol^2$ on the 2-dimension level sets of concave functions $f$ and the coarea formula.
-Recall that the sequence $|\nabla_n f|$ is only weakly delta-converge (see \ref{lem:test-delta}(\ref{lem:test-delta|nabla|})).
+The proof of this lemma uses the convergence of curvature measures $\Int_n\cdot \vol^2$ on the 2-dimensional level sets of concave functions $f$ and the coarea formula.
+Recall that the sequence $|\nabla_n f|$ is only weakly delta-converge (see \ref{lem:test-delta}\textit{(\ref{lem:test-delta|nabla|})}).
 Since the factor $|\nabla_n f|$ appears in the coarea formula, we get that only weak delta-convergence of $\Int_n\cdot \vol^3_n$.

 \parit{Proof.} Recall that any point in an Alexandrov space $A$ has a convex neighborhood \cite{petrunin-conc}.
 This construction can be lifted to the smoothing sequence~$(M_n)$.
 Let $V\subset A$ be an open convex neighborhood of $x$ and $ V_n\subset M_n$ be open convex sets such that $\bar V_n \GHto \bar V$.